-- 1. The Advisor must forward questions and a list of which exams are in camera and which are take-home via email to the Graduate Director or designated exam proctor by the first week of the semester the examination will be taken. - 2.
+- 1. The Advisor must forward questions to the Graduate Director or designated exam proctor by the first week of the semester the examination will be taken. - 2.
 Must complete the Comprehensive Examination by the second semester following completion of coursework in the Plan of Study to maintain Good Standing/Satisfactory Progress. - 3.
 The written portions of the comprehensive examination occur during 2nd through 4th weeks of the fall semester at times specified by the Graduate Director.
 In the spring, the written exams occur during the three weeks immediately preceding spring break (typically the 5th, 6th, 7th weeks of the semester).
 Examinations other than "closed book" are due at the same time. - 4.
 The Graduate Director may order the subject examinations to maintain integrity if multiple students answer the same questions in given semester. - 5.
 The oral portion of the examination occurs Fridays of the 7th, 8th, and 9th weeks of the fall semester reserved for Ph.D. committee meetings.
 In the spring, the oral portion of the examination occurs on the Fridays of the 9th, 10th, and 11th weeks of the semester. - 6.
 The scheduling of oral examinations requires that the student and the advisor propose three 2-hour time slots to the Committee via e-mail to request availability (cc: Graduate Coordinator).
-The Graduate Coordinator coordinates and schedules times/locations of oral examinations if multiple examinations occur on one day. - 7.
+The Graduate Coordinator coordinates and schedules times/ locations of oral examinations if multiple examinations occur on one day. - 7.
 Students must attempt all three written examinations and the oral examination in the same semester.
 No more than two of a student's three written examinations may be given in a take-home format.